 Here at Spy Equipment UK, we are a team of vastly experienced investigators, working with a range of legal, financial and commercial institutions.
 We can undertake a wide variety of tasks using state-of-the-art equipment – whether your requirements are corporate or personal.

 For more information on how to become a private investigator, contact us today.
-Our team would be happy to answer any questions you may have.
+Our team are be happy to answer any questions you may have.